ngc-shj/note-book-generator/README.md

 ## Configuration

 ### Article Selection (`config/`)

+**Note**: `articles/articles.csv` is generated after running `make` for the first time, listing all articles found in your WXR file with their assigned numbers.

 - `exclude_articles.txt`: List of article numbers to exclude
 - `include_articles.txt`: Optional list of specific articles to include